DIDONEproject/music_symbolic_features/Readme.md

   Components from each task (where a task is a combination of dataset, feature set, and extension)
 * `pdm plot`: plot the AutoML optimization score across time
-* `pdm classification --featureset='music21' --dataset='EWLD' --extension='mid'`: run an
+* `pdm classification --featureset='music21' --dataset='EWLD' --extension='mid'
+  --automl_time=60`: run an
-  experiment on a single task
+  experiment on a single task for 60 seconds